port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/installation.md

 2. In the search text box, search for `roles`.
 Click the `IAM & Admin` option.
 3. Click on `CREATE ROLE`.
-4. Click on `ADD PERMISSIONS`, and select all the permissions from the above section `Required permissions to run terraform apply`
+4. Click on `ADD PERMISSIONS`, and select all the permissions from [the above section](#required-permissions-to-run-terraform-apply)
 5. In the search text box, search for `manage resources`.
 Click the `IAM & Admin` option.

 ![Search manage resources](../../../../../static/img/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/search_manage_resources.png)